whtns/chevreul/README.md

 - Integration and Label Transfer
 - Louvain Clustering at a Range of Resolutions
 - Cell cycle state regression and labeling
-- RNA velocity calculation with Velocyto.R and scvelo

 > \[!WARNING\] Chevreul was designed for full-length smart-seq based
 > single cell data.
 Default settings may not be appropriate for droplet